When you should mediate a legal dispute

 However, if one proposes a mediation to an opposing party too eagerly or too early one can unwittingly paint oneself into a proverbial corner that may be regretted.

 Additionally, even though entering mediation early in a conflict may save money, litigation is sometimes an essential part of the fact-finding process.
-Furthermore, litigation may reveal valuable information for (or against) your position.
+Litigation may also reveal valuable information for (or against) your position.

 If you are, or expect to be, involved in a legal dispute in the areas of family law, real estate or business than we invite you to call us for a free phone evaluation of your matter.